GuyNicklin/robotics-assignment-1/README.md

 <img src="returning_home.gif" width="600">

-## Video demonstration can be found on youtube as video is to large for the repo:
+## The Video demonstration can be found on youtube, as it is to large for the repo:

 [Robotics Assignment 1 video demonstration](https://youtu.be/qOKvc4E8V1M)